rossumai/university/docs/learn/integration-patterns/index.md

 <b>Cons:</b>

-- The target system must be capable of receiving requests.
+- The system must be able to handle incoming requests.
 - Development is needed within Rossum, which requires knowledge of Python or Node.js.

 ![Direct-Push-Integration-(Option-#1)](<img/Direct-Push-Integration-(Option-1).png>)